ColoradoSchoolOfMines/visplay-v2/config/README.md

 Some of the main features we would be interested in for this project include:

 1. Built-in routing
-Next.js allows us to automatically.
+Next.js allows us to automatically map pages to specific URLs, so we won't need to serve them manually using node.

 2. Great Performance
 Next.js is known for its server-side rendering.
 This means that we can do more work to actually render the page on the server side (as opposed to the user's browser), and can optimize the code before sending it to the user.
 More information [here](https://medium.com/swlh/server-side-rendering-with-next-js-56f84f98f9bd).